GoogleChromeLabs/sw-toolbox/README.md

 - `options` - the options object that was used when [creating the route](#api)

 The return value should be a [Response](https://fetch.spec.whatwg.org/#response), or a [Promise](http://www.html5rocks.com/en/tutorials/es6/promises/) that resolves with a Response.
 If another value is returned, or if the returned Promise is rejected, the Request will fail which will appear to be a [NetworkError](https://developer.mozilla.org/en-US/docs/Web/API/DOMException#exception-NetworkError) to the page that made the request.

-### Built-in handlers

-There are 5 built-in handlers to cover the most common network strategies.
-For more information about offline strategies see the [Offline Cookbook](http://jakearchibald.com/2014/offline-cookbook/).

-#### `toolbox.networkFirst`
-Try to handle the request by fetching from the network.
-If it succeeds, store the response in the cache.
-Otherwise, try to fulfill the request from the cache.
-This is the strategy to use for basic read-through caching.
-Also good for API requests where you always want the freshest data when it is available but would rather have stale data than no data.

-#### `toolbox.cacheFirst`
-If the request matches a cache entry, respond with that.
-Otherwise try to fetch the resource from the network.
-If the network request succeeds, update the cache.
-Good for resources that don't change, or for which you have some other update mechanism.

-#### `toolbox.fastest`
-Request the resource from both the cache and the network in parallel.
-Respond with whichever returns first.
-Usually this will be the cached version, if there is one.
-On the one hand this strategy will always make a network request, even if the resource is cached.
-On the other hand, if/when the network request completes the cache is updated, so that future cache reads will be more up-to-date.

-#### `toolbox.cacheOnly`
-Resolve the request from the cache, or fail.
-Good for when you need to guarantee that no network request will be made - to save battery on mobile, for example.

-#### `toolbox.networkOnly`
-Handle the request by trying to fetch the URL from the network.
-If the fetch fails, fail the request.
-Essentially the same as not creating a route for the URL at all.

 ## API